Priorities and projects

 And it means enabling individuals to thrive in a diverse learning community where wider world views are embraced and a life-long sense of belonging to our University community is fostered.

-We are focussed on conducting meaningful research that has a positive impact on our students, staff, partners and wider community.
+We are focused on conducting meaningful research that has a positive impact on our students, staff, partners and the wider community.

 We are cultivating a vibrant environment for research.
 Whilst this means developing research outputs with greater impact, it is also about choosing the best research partners that enable us to promote social justice and a wider engagement with our work.

 To be impactful, research must be rigorous: in its intellectual coherence and integrity; and robust in its concepts, analysis, theory and methodology.
 At York St John University we combine rigour with our values to create research that contributes to the public good.